 Old-fashioned hayrides, pig races, a homemade play area and tree house for climbing, a craft area, and even Florida tales told by a local storyteller are also part of the experience.

 Take home some tasty memories by also stopping by the farm’s fully stocked produce barn.

 U-Pick Blueberry Farms

-> If you like U-Pick farms, here’s a place to grab your bucket and get busy.
-Spring kicks off blueberry season and the Florida Blueberry Festival takes place in April.
-But there’s plenty more to pick including strawberries, blackberries, peaches, pears, corn, vegetables, melons, loquats and (muscadine) grapes.
+If you like U-Pick farms, here’s a place to grab your bucket and get busy.
+Spring kicks off the blueberry season and the Florida Blueberry Festival also takes place in April.
+But there’s plenty more to pick including strawberries, blackberries, peaches, pears, corn, vegetables, melons, loquats, and (muscadine) grapes.

-> Little Rock Cannery, Brooksville
+Little Rock Cannery, Brooksville

 Want to preserve your down-home Florida freshness?
 Little Rock Cannery north of Brooksville on US Hwy.
 98 is a very special community effort.
 Canneries, once popular during World War II when Victory Gardens were common, are a rare find nowadays.

 This old fashioned cannery is housed in a building dating to 1941 when it served as a schoolhouse, and later as an orphanage and library.
 The community came together and transformed the building into a cannery for public use.
 A commercial kitchen with pressure cookers, equipment, and utensils provide all the essentials for those who want to preserve their food quickly and also efficiently.
 Canners call ahead to schedule their time, and arrive with a recipe in hand, bringing their own ingredients and jars.

 Open to the public through a day pass ($10) or also an annual pass.
 Be sure to call ahead for reservations.